-Five months later Jak gained his wings.
+Five months later, Jak gained his wings.

-He called his Charity Team Jak and charged his Mum, Allison, with the job of building it up and creating Jak’s Den – a huge purpose built facility where young cancer patients and those with other related illnesses and their families and friends could go to escape from the traumas of treatment or chill with their friends in a clean and safe environment.
+He called his charity Team Jak and charged his Mum, Allison, with the job of building it and creating Jak’s Den – a purpose-built facility where young cancer patients and those with related illnesses, and their families and friends, could go to escape from the traumas of treatment and have fun in a clean and safe environment.

 Jak’s life was filled with love.
 He had so much of it to give and was so loved in return.
 His happiest moments were spent in the company of his family and friends – his big sister Aimie, Granma, Grandad, Grandma Maisie, GG, uncles, aunts and cousins along with his girlfriend Hannah.

-Friendship was really important to Jak and he made time for all of those people in his life he cared for whether it was at the footy, in the band or at church.
+Friendship was really important to Jak and he made time for all of the people in his life whom he cared for, whether it was at the footy, in the band, or at church.

-Jak’s relationship with Aimie was probably typical of the way most brothers and sisters grow up together in that Jak would often fulfil his role of the annoying little brother to perfection.
+Jak’s relationship with Aimie was probably typical of the way most brothers and sisters grow up together, in that Jak would often fulfil his role of the annoying little brother to perfection.

 Family holidays and trips were a big part of Jak’s life.
 He was an active lad who loved having lots to do and the people around him to do them with.

-Swimming, go-Karting, quad-biking, bowling and football were just some of the things he enjoyed taking part in.
+Swimming, go-karting, quad-biking, bowling and football were just some of the things he enjoyed taking part in.
 Jak was always happy to give anything a go but never wanted to be the centre of attention, instead being happy to leave that up to others.
 He also relished the opportunity to spend time with his relatives – especially the birthday meals at Granma and Grandad’s with the banter around the table being the highlight of the visit.
 His crazy uncles would tease Jak and Aimie with pet names – when they were wee it was cheeky monkey, then Pongo One and Pongo Two – the names becoming more unmentionable as the years went by.

 Football became really important to Jak and at the age of three he started mini-soccer.
 When he turned six Jak joined the club which would be his for the next nine years – Mid Calder Colts.
-He had an obsession with buying football boots, goalie gloves and footballs and I can’t bear to part with the huge tub of balls in my back garden even now.
+He had an obsession with buying football boots, goalie gloves and footballs-the brighter the better!

-He then went on to represent his secondary school in athletics and continued his passion for football by playing both for his high school and at county level.
+He then went on to represent his secondary school in athletics, and continued his passion for football by playing both for his high school and at county level.
 As a youngster he attended Anchor Boys, Beavers then Cubs and Scouts but his favourite activities without a doubt were football and playing the tuba in his school band.
-His favourite time of the year in fact was when he went to band camp.
+His favourite time of the year was when he went to band camp.

-When Jak woke from his coma he wanted to blog about his experiences and you can read about them on his Facebook page – Jak’s Journey
+When Jak woke from his coma he wanted to blog about his experiences and you can read about them on his Facebook page: Jak’s Journey